GeertvanGeest/dirHap/README.md

 ```

 ## Counting haplotypes
-The script haploCounter.py counts the haplotypes in a specific region.
+The script haploCounter.py counts the haplotypes in a specified region.
 All the reads in the bam file should overlap the entire region specified.

 Filter completely overlapping reads e.g. with bedtools: